MauriceBoendermaker/common_s3nse_hackathon_2026/BACKEND_PLAN.md

 ## 9. Open decisions

-1. **Is Mobula in scope?** You named ENS and Solana.
-Mobula is worth **more than either** ($2,750 + $2,750 credits), needs **no blockchain work**, and removes the hard-coded-witness disqualifier.
-   **Recommendation: yes, and do it first.**
+1. ~~Is Mobula in scope?~~ **Settled: no.** The witness now comes from Solana RPC (§4B), which is keyless and verified reachable.
+Note this *raises* the stakes on B — with no vendor API, the provenance strip is the only visible evidence the data is real.
 2. ~~Which chain settles the loan?~~ **Settled: Solana.** ENS derives the payout address (§3.1).
+3. **⚠️ Open — what replaces `debtRatio`?** It cannot be honestly sourced on Solana in the time available (§4B). **Recommendation: a collateral-quality claim**, which leaves the circuit structurally unchanged.
+   The alternative is a Kamino/MarginFi adapter as a post-hour-14 stretch. **This is the one decision that changes UI copy, so make it before the copy sweep, not after.**
-3. **Browser proving or server proving?** Browser keeps "the witness never leaves the device" true and is verified viable (§1 #6).
+4. **Browser proving or server proving?** Browser keeps "the witness never leaves the device" true and is verified viable (§1 #6).
 Server proving is simpler but **makes the security page false**.
    **Recommendation: browser.**
-4. **Sepolia name or mainnet name?** A Sepolia name is ~free but judges who resolve it on mainnet see nothing. ~$8 for a mainnet name with the same text record is the cheapest credibility purchase available — and since we deploy nothing on Ethereum, mainnet costs only the registration.
+5. **Sepolia name or mainnet name?** A mainnet name (~$8) is more credible to a judge who resolves it, but **Ethereum mainnet RPC is unreachable from this network** (§1 #13) — you could not verify your own record from your desk, and the demo would depend on venue wifi behaving differently.
+   **Recommendation: Sepolia, which is verified working.** Put the chain, the exact name and a Sepolia Etherscan link on screen and in the README so nobody resolves it on mainnet and sees nothing.
+Register a mainnet name too only if you have spare time at the venue and mainnet RPC works there.
-5. **Does anything still need Sepolia ETH?** Only ENS registration + `setText` (~0.004 ETH total).
-If you use a mainnet name you already own, the Sepolia dependency disappears entirely.
+6. **Does anything still need Sepolia ETH?** Only ENS registration + `setText` (~0.004 ETH total).

 ---